Pyomo/pyomo/doc/OnlineDocs/contributed_packages/incidence/tutorial.dm.rst

 ========================================================================

 We start with some imports and by creating a Pyomo model we would like to debug.
-Usually the model is much larger and more comlicated than this.
+Usually the model is much larger and more complicated than this.
 This particular system appeared when debugging a dynamic 1-D partial differential-algebraic equation (PDAE) model representing a chemical looping combustion reactor.